vfeskov/link-too-big/expander/benchmark/README.md

 # Bechnmark

 `expander` server receives requests like `/:key` and returns value from Redis matching that key.
-It was written in [three different ways](https://github.com/vfeskov/link-too-big/tree/master/expander).
+It was written in three different ways, see their [source code](https://github.com/vfeskov/link-too-big/tree/ec004dcac76958326183c11d56fc0d51ac45163a/expander)

 The benchmark targeted `expander` and was done on a brand new VPS - AWS EC2 instance:
 - Type: t2.micro